Smooth numbers with few non-zero binary digits: Introduction

 Furthermore, Mauduit and Rivat~\cite{MaRi1} and Maynard~\cite{May22} have also studied values of integral polynomials with various digital restrictions.

 We also note that special integers with restricted digits appear in the context of cryptography~\cite{ShparlinskiCharacterSums,Meng,ShparlinskiSmooth}.

 Here we consider some digital problems for smooth integers.
-We recall that by a result of Bugeaud~\cite[Corollary~1.3]{Bug} any integer $N$ with at most three nonzero digits in any fixed basis $g\ge 2$ has a prime divisor $p\mid N$ with
+We recall that by a result of Bugeaud and Kaneko~\cite[Theorem~1.1]{BK} any integer $N$ with at most $k\ge 3$ nonzero digits in any fixed basis $g\ge 2$ not dividing $N$ has a prime divisor $p\mid N$ with

-as $N \to \infty$.
-The proof of~\eqref{eq:super smooth} uses some classical methods of Diophnatine analysis, such the bounds of linear forms in logarithms.
+as $N \rightarrow \infty$, see also~\cite{Bug2}.
+The proof of~\eqref{eq:super smooth} uses some classical methods of Diophantine analysis, such as the bounds of linear forms in logarithms.
 Our technique is different and shows that there are many both reasonably smooth and sparse binary integers.